MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../../includes/cc-beta-prerelease-disclaimer.md)]

 The notification table stores notifications for each user.
 Your model-driven app automatically checks the system for new notifications and displays them in the notification center.
 The notification sender or your system administrator can configure how the notification is shown and how it can be dismissed.
-Notifications appear in the notification center until the recipient dismisses them<!--note from editor: Edit okay?
-I think we should keep "you" in this topic to mean the developer.--> or they expire.
+Notifications appear in the notification center until the recipient dismisses them or they expire.
 By default, a notification expires after 14 days but your administrator can override this setting.

-Each notification record<!--note from editor: Here and throughout, should mentions of "records" be changed to "rows"? --> is meant for a single user, identified by the **Owner** column value.
+Each notification row is meant for a single user, identified by the **Owner** column value.
 If a notification needs to be sent to multiple users, a record needs to be added for each recipient.
 The sender controls the recipient through the **Owner** column.

 This topic outlines the steps for how to send in-app notifications to a specific user by using a [client API](reference.md).